 An application for approval to a grant of a derivative right

 - Made to the village council on a prescribed form;

 - Accompanied by a simple plan showing the location and boundaries of the land and any further information, which may be prescribed;

 - Accompanied by any fees, which may be prescribed.

-An approval of the derivative right shall be personal to the applicant and non-assignable, as per section 31(8) of the VILA.
+Approval of the derivative right shall be personal to the applicant and non-assignable, as per section 31(8) of the VILA.
 The other important conditions for the derivative rights are detailed in subsection 9 of section 31, which provides that:

-An approval of a derivative right
+Approval of a derivative right

 - In the prescribed form to be known as a “certificate of approval to a derivative right” with the specific derivative right for which approval has been given named in brackets;

 - Signed by the chairman and secretary of the village council;